AirPlay Not Working on Samsung TV? Here is How to Fix it

 1. Launch the Samsung TV’s Settings and select Support.

-2. Now open Software Update and select Update Now.
+2. Open Software Update and select Update Now.

-3. If an update of the firmware of the TV is available, let it download and install.
+3. If a firmware update is available, let it download and install.

 4. Once the TV’s firmware is updated, check if AirPlay is working again with the Samsung TV.